sldonoghue/react-nextjs-graphql/README.md

 # react-nextjs-graphql
-Test Web Store - Using GraphQL API with Node.js on the backend and React and Apollo on the front end.
+Mock Web Store - Using GraphQL API with Node.js on the backend and React and Apollo on the front end.